ipfs/service-worker-gateway/docs/DEVELOPMENT.md

 redirected to an appropriate subdomain URL with [Origin isolation](https://docs.ipfs.tech/how-to/address-ipfs-on-web/#subdomain-gateway).

 > [!WARNING]
 > Deployment of this service worker on environments that don't enable subdomain pathing is not recommended.
 Path-only gateways do not provide [Origin isolation](https://docs.ipfs.tech/how-to/address-ipfs-on-web/#subdomain-gateway).
-NEVER use path-only gateways for loading dapps with sensitive information such as keys, passwords, wallets.
+NEVER use path-only gateways for loading dapps with sensitive information such as keys, passwords, or wallets.

 ## Demo links